Clinical Somatic Education

 Somatics is Beneficial in Addressing:

-- Chronic and acute back, neck, and shoulder pain.
+- Chronic and acute back, neck, and shoulder pain (to include

 - Herniated or bulging disks.

 - Hip, knee and foot pain such as plantar fasciitis.